RascalSoftware/RAT-Docs/source/calcTypes/domainsStanlay.rst

             print(problem.layers)

-From this point, the model diverges from the usual Standard Layers case, in that these are grouped into 'domain contrasts', which appears in an additional table in the printout of the project class.
-Domains contrasts consist of only layers, with no bulk phases etc..
+From this point, the model diverges from the usual Standard Layers case, in that the layers are grouped into **domain contrasts**, which appear in an additional table in the printout of the project class.
+Domains contrasts consist of only a ``model`` containing layers, with no bulk phases etc.

 .. tab-set::
     :class: tab-label-hidden